okta/okta-auth-js/README.md

 The [CHANGELOG](CHANGELOG.md) contains details for all changes and links to the original PR.

+### From 5.x to 6.x

+* All async [IDX API](docs/idx.md) methods will either resolve with an IDX transaction object or throw an exception.
+In the previous version some exceptions were caught and returned as the `error` property on an IDX transaction object.

 ### From 4.x to 5.x

 * Token auto renew requires [running OktaAuth as a service](#running-as-a-service).
 To start the service, call [start()](#start). `start` will also call [updateAuthState](#authstatemanagerupdateauthstate) to set an initial [AuthState](#authstatemanager)